I’ve just finished a week of VBS Recreation and thought I’d pass along what worked for me.

 The point is to keep the kids moving for 20 minutes.

-We always started with the aforementioned jumping jacks and then fell into teams.
+We always started with the aforementioned jumping jacks, then moved into teams.

 We then ran relays.

-Some of the younger grades had trouble organizing themselves into teams in a timely manner.
+Some of the younger grades had trouble organizing themselves into teams.
 We helped them.

-Checking out sites on Pinterest and simple searches, brought up plenty of easy relays and activities.
+Checking out sites on Pinterest and Google brought up plenty of easy relays and activities.

 Here are a few suggestions:

-- Toss the beach ball through a hula hoop, pick it up, run to the line, come back, toss the ball through again, run around, hand it off to the next in line.
+- Toss the beach ball through a hula hoop, pick it up, and run to the line.
+Come back, toss the ball through the hoop again, run around, and hand it off to the next in line.

-- Run down, climb through hula hoop, run back the same way.
+- Run down, climb through a hula hoop, run back the same way.

-- Toss pool noodle through hula hoop, etc.
+- Toss a pool noodle through a hula hoop, etc.

-- Run down to bucket, pick up water ball, return.
-Hand water ball to the first person line, who hands it over their head, and over and over, to the end of the line.
+- Run down to the bucket, pick up the water ball, and return.
+Hand the water ball to the first person in line.
+They hand it over their head to the next person, and so forth, to the end of the line.

-We then had some sort of all-hands play like SPUD, Elbow Tag, or the ever-popular Steal the Bacon.
+We then had some all-hands play like SPUD, Elbow Tag, or the ever-popular Steal the Bacon.

-The younger kids tried bouncing a ball in a sheet–how many times can you keep it up in the air?
+The younger kids tried bouncing a ball on a sheet–how many times can you keep it up in the air?

 What about water balloons?